Group-aware Parameter-efficient Updating for Content-Adaptive Neural Video Compression: Introduction

 \begin{itemize} \item Introduction of encoding-side adapters inspired by Parameter-Efficient Transfer Learning, optimizing a minimal set of parameters by using low-rank adaptation strategy to adapt pre-trained models to new domains efficiently.

-\item Implementation of a group-aware optimization strategy to mitigate error accumulation by considering an entire Group of Pictures (GoP) during online updating, ensuring consistent and improved predictive coding across frames.
+\item Implementation of a group-aware optimization strategy to mitigate error accumulation by considering an entire GoP during online updating, ensuring consistent and improved predictive coding performance across frames.

-\item Integration of our approach to enhance the coding performance of the latest NVC methods, demonstrating superior results over both traditional video codecs and existing content adaptive NVC methods across four key video and one medical volumetric image compression benchmarks. \end{itemize}
+\item Integration of our approach to enhance the coding performance of the latest NVC methods, demonstrating superior results over both traditional video codecs and existing content-adaptive NVC methods across six key video and one medical volumetric image compression benchmarks. \end{itemize}